J-Wall/camfi/docs/usage/image_annotation.rst

 annotation (then it will be included in the abundance analysis, but not the wingbeat analysis).

+.. _fig-problematic_background_moths_wingbeats:

 .. figure:: figures/problematic_background_moths_wingbeats.png
    :width: 100 %
    :alt: Faint blurs of moths in the background have no obviously visible wingbeat

-   Figure B9.
    Faint blurs of moths in the background have no obviously visible wingbeat.

    ..